 Cook udon noodles in a large saucepan of boiling water for 10 minutes or until tender.
 Drain and divide among serving bowls.

-For the spicy pork, heat the vegetable oil in a frying pan over medium-high heat.
+Meanwhile, for the spicy pork, heat the vegetable oil in a frying pan over medium-high heat.
 Add the garlic and cook for half a minute until fragrant.
 Add the pork and cook until almost cooked through.
 Add the gochujang and the soy sauce and stir until well combined with the pork.
 Remove from heat and set aside.

 For the soup, place the chicken stock, soy sauce and shiro miso in a saucepan over medium-high heat.
 Bring to a gentle simmer and cook, stirring occasionally, for about 3 minutes or until shiro miso paste dissolves.
 Add the mushrooms and spinach and cook for 3-4 minutes until tender.
 Remove from heat.